 By Tony Bandy

 From online databases to image archives, researching our family history has never been easier.
 However, there is one problem that digitization and online databases cannot fix: historical handwriting.
-From words no longer used to character formation, cursive style and even sentence structure, it can be very frustrating to the genealogist when deciphering old family documents or official papers.
+From words no longer used to character formation, cursive style and even sentence structure, it can be very frustrating to the genealogist when deciphering old handwriting on family documents or in official papers.
 To assist you in this process, let me share some tips and tricks that I have learned in my own research.

 While the official study of historical handwriting is known as Paleography, there is a lot more to it than you might think.
 Some basic themes and issues that you might encounter first are abbreviations and styles.

 First up: Abbreviations.
 These are very important, and even if you are aware of the modern ones we use from day to day, historical usage and trends can vary widely.
 Two examples that I have found recently in my own study include the use of “c” or “ca,” which is the abbreviation for circa or approximately, and “ult” or “ultra” which stands for “last month.”
 These are just two examples, but there are many others.
 Online sites that can assist you in this process include Thought.Co and this State Library of New South Wales guide.

 Secondly, be aware of the many different handwriting styles which were available to our ancestors for use.
 Examples here include the Palmer Method or Spencer Style, but there are others which can be seen depending upon the time period in which you are researching.
 This page from the New York History Blog shares a bit more information about this to help get you started and is a great place to fill in basic information.